Dung24-6/Dung24-6/README.md

 _**You cannot find yourself by going into the past.
 You can find yourself by coming into the present.**_

 Eckhart Tolle

+_**Be Impeccable with Your Word.
+Speak with integrity.
+Say only what you mean.
+Avoid using the word to speak against yourself or to gossip about others.
+Use the power of your word in the direction of truth and love.**_

+Don Miguel Ruiz